All Episodes

 Kevin McCarthy is not a conservative.

-His voting record with conservative view is F rating.
+His voting record with conservative view is F-rating.

-Yeah, no, he he's right.
+Yeah, no, he's right.

-We're just gonna be going in reverse.
+We're just going to be going in reverse.

 Absolutely right.